Contemplative Curiosity: John O’Donohue on Beauty

 Is there a word, phrase, or question you’d like to carry with you (in a journal, to explore in a conversation with a friend, to spiritual direction)?

 You took some moments to be present.
 This was the invitation.
-Whether or not you experienced something that sticks with you, consider savoring the experience and appreciating yourself for showing up.
+Whether or not you experienced something that sticks with you, consider savoring the experience.

 Contemplate the Image.